Where To Eat In Exmouth? 23 Amazing Places You Gotta Check Out!

 You can buy all the usual bread products here too, and get a delicious cup of coffee in the attached café attached.
 Make sure to try the butter chicken pie and the cheese and bacon pull-apart bread rolls.

 This café is at the Yardie Homestead Caravan Park, 30 minutes from Exmouth.
-It’s the best place to go while you spend your day in Jurabi Coastal Park.
+It’s the best place to go after you spend your day in the National Park.

 They have coffee and snacks from 7 am to 10 am, and dinner from 5 pm.
-Try their salt and pepper calamari, nachos, and burgers.
-It’s a good option for dinner after a full day of 4WD exploring the area.
+It’s a decent option for dinner after a full day of 4WD exploring the area.

 16) Tropicalia Juice Truck ($)